Let's build a better Jamaica

 Deliver solar powered streetlights nationwide

-Provide internet access in all schools and electric school buses for free and safer travel
+Provide internet access in all schools and electric school buses for safer travel

 Some schools and public buildings would have the capacity to sell excess electricity to earn revenue